 A happy and open culture is better for everyone; there’s a more positive atmosphere in the office, people find it easier to connect with their colleagues, and they actually enjoy being at work!

 That’s why we’re proud to be a Disability Confident organization.

 Talking openly about disability is the best way to build understanding.
 And that openness is a two-way thing: by encouraging our disabled employees to tell us what they think, we make sure that we’re supporting people with disabilities to do their jobs effectively.

-How technology can level the playing field
+How smart workplace technology can level the playing field

 Simple adjustments remove the barriers that may have stopped people with disabilities from carrying out their jobs in the past.
 Zoom or Dragon software, or even a simple yellow keyboard, can enable people with dyslexia to perform at the highest levels.